vapor/docs/3.0/docs/extras/style-guide.md

 #### Controllers Folder

 The controllers folder houses all of the controllers for your application which correspond to your routes.
-If you are building an application that serves both API responses and frontend responses, this folder should be further segmented into an `API Controllers` folder and a `View Controllers` folder.
+If you are building an application that serves both API responses and frontend responses, this folder should be further segmented into an `APIControllers` folder and a `ViewControllers` folder.

 #### Middleware Folder